 You might pay an underpayment penalty if both of these apply:

 - You don't make estimated tax payments during the year.

 - The amount you’ve withheld from other income is less than 90% of your tax bill.

 To avoid an underpayment penalty, make estimated tax payments if:

-You have other income taxes aren’t withheld from.
+- You have other income that taxes weren't withheld from.

 The IRS uses this system to figure your penalty payment:

 - When you file your return, the IRS calculates how much tax you should have paid each quarter.